 Given how bulky the Messages app can get, it's a good idea to have the occasional text clear-out to make space on your iPhone.
 There's even an option in Messages to automatically delete messages after a specified amount of time.

 So what happens if you accidentally delete an important message?
 Well, with a little luck you can probably get it back.
-Here are five ways to retrieve deleted texts on iPhone:

-Recover deleted texts from an iCloud backup
+How to recover deleted texts from an iCloud backup

 2. Click on Text Messages.
 (If this option isn't there, your messages haven't been backed up here - so you might as well skip to the next method.)

 3. Search the messages to find the ones you need.

 4. Now go to your iPhone and choose Settings > [your name] > iCloud.

 5. Turn off Text Messages (or make sure it's already turned off).